 As renovations began, the false ceiling was removed to allow the original saw-tooth roof to diffuse the glancing London light into the shop.
-Blue vinyl floor tiles were gingerly peeled back to reveal a magnificent mid-century terrazzo floor, evidence of, as Leslie puts it, “the stars aligning.
-People used to crack that joke about newspapers being ‘black, white and read all over,’ and here I have unearthed by chance something that I could have only dreamed of installing.
-By pure serendipity it’s the colours of magCulture.
+Blue vinyl floor tiles were gingerly peeled back to reveal a magnificent mid-century monochrome terrazzo floor with eye-catching red grout, evidence of “the stars aligning,” as Leslie put it.
+“People used to crack that joke about newspapers being ‘black, white and red all over,’ and here I have unearthed by chance something that I could have only dreamed of installing.
+By pure serendipity it’s the colors of magCulture.
 It’s one of the first things people notice when they walk in.”

 The details in the fabric of the building proved to Leslie that there was something “instinctively right about the choice of space and furniture.”

-“People often spend around 40 minutes poring over everything, which we welcome.
-The creators of the magazines have invested their time and effort, so our customers should be free to examine every page if they wish to.
+“People often spend around 40 minutes poring over everything, which we welcome,” Leslie said.
+“The creators of the magazines have invested their time and effort, so our customers should be free to examine every page if they wish to.
 Despite the temporary nature that they are perceived as having, these publications are in fact wonderfully written and photographed reflections of our society and our lives at any given moment in time.”